Paul Ferguson (bishop): Ordained ministry

 Ferguson was made a deacon at Petertide 1985 (30 June), by Ronald Brown, Bishop of Birkenhead, at St Mary-without-the-Walls, Chester, and ordained a priest the Petertide following (29 June 1986), by Michael Baughen, Bishop of Chester, at Chester Cathedral.
 After a curacy at St Mary, Chester he was Curate, Chaplain, Sacrist and Precentor at Westminster Abbey from 1988 to 1995.
 After this he was Precentor and a Residentiary Canon at York Minster until his appointment as Archdeacon of Cleveland in 2001.

 Episcopal ministry

 He was consecrated at York Minster on 3 July 2014 by John Sentamu, Archbishop of York.
 In the vacancy in See between the retirement of Sentamu and the confirmation of Stephen Cottrell, Ferguson was acting diocesan bishop.
 He retired in July 2024.

-Since his retirement, Ferguson has functioned as honorary assistant priest, both at Mass and Evensong at St Lawrence's Church, York, a traditional anglo-catholic and Prayer Book parish church.
+Since his retirement, Ferguson has functioned as honorary assistant priest, both at Mass and Evensong at St Lawrence's Church, York, a traditional anglo-catholic and Prayer Book parish church, and also at Selby Abbey and surrounding villages.